How do I report a bug?

 Once you become a beta tester, the easiest way to open the bug report form is by going to your profile and tapping your Tester badge > bug report form.
 You can also access the form from here.
 Correctly fill in all fields on the form with your information: name, email, platform (Android, iOS, or Web), report type, app version, and subject.

-3. Describe the bug
+3. Describe the bug clearly

-• Steps to reproduce the bug
+• Step-by-step instructions to reproduce the issue

 At the end of this page, you will find a good example of how to describe a bug.

-4. Attach a screenshot or screen recording to your report.
+4. Attach a screenshot or screen recording to your report

 Example of a bug report